 What financial resources can your client legally make use of?

-Parties to litigation in Northern Ireland must weigh up the risks and benefits of pursuing commercial litigation before issuing a writ or defending a claim.
+Parties to litigation in Northern Ireland must weigh up the risks and benefits of pursuing a commercial dispute before issuing a writ or defending a claim.
 Without the option of funding a case under a contingency fee agreement, lawyers’ fees have to be paid as the case progresses.
 To pursue a claim with vigour and confidence, clients need to be well-resourced.
 On top of this, every client needs to be prepared to pay opponent’s costs if the claim fails.

 Do these concerns remain a bar to insuring and/or funding cases in Northern Ireland?

 The laws of Champerty and maintenance came into force in Ireland under the Maintenance and Embracery Act 1634.
 Section 3 stated, with a charm and in a style that is sadly missing from the modern statute book: –

 “That no manner of person or persons,… doe hereafter lawfully maintaine or cause or procure any unlawful maintenance in any action, demaund, suite or complaint in any of the Kings courts… or elsewhere within this his Highnesse Realme of Ireland… and also, that no person or persons… doe hereafter unlawfully retaine for maintenance of any suit or plea any person or persons, or… maintaine any matter or cause, …”.

 Whilst this statute has been retained in the Republic of Ireland under the Statute Law Revision Act 2007, Northern Ireland abolished these torts under sections 16 and 17 of the Criminal Justice (Miscellaneous Provisions) (Northern Ireland) Act 1968: –